 permits building parts of the system with a single command.

-The Software Release Number also includes a specific Cognizant Software Build Number.
+The Software Release Number also includes a specific CGI Software Build Number.

 Defect Report numbers, Remedy, ORs and SFRs: To track exceptions use is made of several numbering systems operating in parallel.

-In the case of exceptions reported externally to Cognizant:
+In the case of exceptions reported externally to CGI:

 NHHDA raises a defect by raising a call to BSC Service desk through Helpdesk.